-The Midlands Chapter of the Blue Star of America is Mothers announcing a partnership with the Indian Waters Boy Scout Council to send popcorn to our service members away from home over the holidays.
-When ordering your popcorn this year, the scouts will be asking you to purchase an additional tin to be sent to our deployed The Blue Star Mothers will be troops. shipping the popcorn as part of their Christmas "WE CARE" packages.
+The Midlands Chapter of the Blue Star Mothers of America is announcing a partnership with the Indian Waters Boy Scout Council to send popcorn to our service members away from home over the holidays.
+When ordering your popcorn this year, the scouts will be asking you to purchase an additional tin to be sent to our deployed troops.
+The Blue Star Mothers will be shipping the popcorn as part of their Christmas "WE CARE" packages.

-In addition to the popcorn, Blue Star would like encourage your church, civic to organization, school or you as an individual to donate snack items, entertainment items and especially cards and letters to be included in their packages.
-A list of items be the website. can found on www.bluestarmotherssc.com.
+In addition to the popcorn, Blue Star would like to encourage your church, civic organization, school or you as an individual to donate snack items, entertainment items and especially cards and letters to be included in their packages.
+A list of items can be found on the website. www.bluestarmotherssc.com.